 - 1. Compliance with Laws.
-Permittee shall operate in accordance with all applicable State and local laws, and any regulations promulgated thereunder. - Compliance with Conditions of Approval/Development Standards/Mitigation Measures.
+Permittee shall operate in accordance with all applicable State and local laws, and any regulations promulgated thereunder. - 2.
+Compliance with Conditions of Approval/Development Standards/Mitigation Measures.
 Permittee shall operate in compliance will all conditions of approval/development standards/mitigation measures associated with the Initial Project Approvals and any subsequent approvals issued by the County or any other regulatory agency. - 3.
 Compliance with License Regulations.
-Permittee shall operate in strict compliance with the regulations contained in Chapter 6.78 of the Stanislaus County Code. - 4.
-Hours of operation.
-A licensed Retailer shall only sell cannabis goods during the hours of 8:00 a.m.
-Pacific Time to 8:00 p.m.
-Pacific Time, and shall not otherwise be open to the public outside of those hours. - 5.
-Exception to Stanislaus County Ordinance Chapter 6.78 Commercial Cannabis Activities, 6.78.120 General Operational Standards, Section A(7), which states "Commercial Cannabis Activities shall not be located within a 600-foot radius of any day care center, youth center (including parks), or school, as defined in this Chapter, existing at the time of initial permitting, and as required by State law.
+Permittee shall operate in strict compliance with the regulations contained in Chapter 6.78 of the Stanislaus County Code.